Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Come what may?"
 Fiin asked.

 "No. Never follow anyone blindly.
 We don’t and you shouldn’t.
 But loyalty matters, and experience matters.
-Just…don’t forget that."
+Just... don’t forget that."

 Fiin finished his talamay and looked down into the gorge again.
 The last of the blackish sludge had been scoured off the rocks, and the waters were flowing clear and cool again.
 Their work at the dam was done.